-As of December 20221, SJA Property Management still stands by what we wrote in this article in 2015.
+As of March 2022, SJA Property Management still stands by what we wrote in this article.
 If you are looking to get into real estate in Seattle’s eastside, look no further than getting a condo or house in Kirkland, WA.
 With an ever-growing job market in the Seattle Eastside area, it’s never been a better time to invest in property in the area.
-Starting with a smaller investment, such as a condo, can be a good beginner-level real estate investment.
+Starting with a smaller investment such as a condo can be a good beginner-level real estate investment.
 If you are looking to go bigger, purchasing a home in Kirkland is also a fantastic idea.
 A home investment gives you much more autonomy and choice in the matter, allowing for more freedom.
 Contact SJA Property Management today if you are looking to invest in Kirkland Real Estate, whether its a house or a condo!

 Investing in property is regarded as one of the best ways to go for long-term returns, especially if you want something that starts returning quickly, rather than taking 10-15 years to start putting money back in your pocket.
 While Kirkland property is selling high to both local and international investors, it’s still a good time to invest if you have the money, because real estate and job trends suggest that the market may continue growing.
 That aside, if you’re looking for a small, first time investment in a single piece of property, and want it local, then your two choices are a condo or a house.
 While you could also invest in newly developing property, or find something to develop yourself, that requires a considerable investment.
 The following overview for smaller investors can help you with choosing a house or a condo investment in the Kirkland area.